BIRA: A Spherical Bistatic Radar Reflectivity Measurement System: Universal Probe and Transceiver Support

 For bistatic measurements, \glspl{sdr} offer another advantage: \Glspl{vna} are integrated systems and require costly, actively conditioned, long-range signal distribution to and from the separated \gls{tx} and \gls{rx} antennas (cf. \autoref{sec:rf_vna}).
 On the contrary, separate \glspl{sdr} can be attached to the \gls{rx} and \gls{tx} probes, realizing a distributed, synchronous measurement architecture.
 Generating \gls{tx} and digitizing \gls{rx} signals adjacent to the respective probe allows for inexpensive, lossless, digital signal transfer without practical range limits. \Glspl{sdr} with parallel \gls{rx} and \gls{tx} channels even facilitate simultaneous, fully polarized measurements without the need to sequentially switch between antenna ports, when relying on orthogonal excitation signals.

 We employ two \textit{Xilinx RFSoC ZU47DR} direct \gls{rf} sampling transceivers with a custom \gls{sdr} firmware and software architecture~\cite{engelhardt24_access_rfsoc_arch}.
 Each transceiver offers eight \gls{adc} channels and eight \gls{dac} channels operating at sample rates up to 5 or 10\,GSa/s, respectively.
 Both \glspl{adc} and \glspl{dac} support sampling in the 2nd and 3rd Nyquist zones with a 6\,GHz upper cutoff frequency.
-A centrally generated, optically distributed clock synchronizes both \glspl{sdr}.
+The RFSoC itself does not require any analog or digital emission suppression methods except for anti-aliasing band-pass filters to attenuate DAC emissions outside of the desired band.
+However, non-linear distortions incurred by external front-ends may contribute undesired emissions, e.\,g., due to spectral regrowth.
+Outside of shielded environments like BIRA, additional measures may be necessary to suppress potential interference.
+A centrally generated, optically distributed, low phase noise clock synchronizes both \glspl{sdr}.
 Integrated 100\,Gbit/s Ethernet network interfaces stream samples to and from servers conveniently located outside of the anechoic chamber.
 Capable of arbitrary signal generation and sustained recording, the \glspl{sdr} support a wide array of applications beyond bistatic transmissions measurements, e.g., signal and system emulation, hardware-in-the-loop testing, and generic 6G \gls{isac} demonstration~\cite{engelhardt24_access_rfsoc_arch}.